Why Choose Us?

-Attention: We feel sorry that we do not offer any North Korea guided tours.
-The information below is for your reference only.
-Thank you for your understanding.
+Attention: According to the UN Prohibitions, nowadays we do not organize any North Korea tours.
+All the tour itineraries and travel guide information are for your reference only.
+Thanks for your understanding.

 North Korea Travel Tips

 Visa1.
 The Tourists who possess a passport with validity of over 6 months are allowed to apply for a North Korean tourist visa.

 2. North Korea only accepts group tourists.
 Visitors need to submit the visa application documents through the qualified travel agencies at least 15 days prior to their trip.

 Cost1.
 You will pay for most things during your tour.
 Most sights have shops for visitors to buy bottled water, souvenirs, and snacks.
 Products there are relatively expensive.
 For example, a bottle of coke costs USD 0.7~1.

 2. North Korea Won, KPW for short, is the common currency of the country and is forbidden to exchange with other currencies.
 Foreign tourists can only use Chinese yuan, US dollars, or Euros in shops open to foreign visitors.

 3. It is highly recommended tourists prepare enough cash for shopping because credit card cannot be used for payment.

 4. Tourists do not need to give tips.